Puneet-Minhas/GitHub-Copilot-Enablement-Programme/README.md

 **Agenda:**
 - Go through the challenges from previous weeks and take up questions.

+### Week 5: Code Reviews and Code Quality with Copilot
+**Agenda:**
+- We will look at how to use GitHub Copilot for code reviews and for fixing code quality issues.
+- Q&A - we will go through any questions participants might have from last week.

 ## Learning Resources
 - [Example OctoCat Supply repo](https://github.com/Puneet-Minhas/octocat_supply_ghcp_enablement)